Antonio Lauro: Legacy

 The works of Antonio Lauro have long been very popular with guitarists worldwide, yet there have been few recordings devoted exclusively to him.
 However, several recordings by Adam Holzman, John Williams (guitarist) and David Russell have been issued.
 John Williams is quoted as having referred to Antonio Lauro as being the "Strauss of the guitar".

-Another recording worth mentioning, "A Tribute to Antonio Lauro" by Thomas Cronin (guitarist), recorded initially for Irish National Radio on the RTE label, gained great appeal with Venezuelans worldwide.

-Additionally, Lauro's masterpieces have been the core of studies, workshops and Masters in universities all around the World.
+Additionally, Lauro's works have been the core of studies, workshops and masterclasses in universities all around the world.